Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 Where Is Wilmington VT?

-Wilmington, Vermont, is a charming town located in the southern part of the state, nestled within the stunning Green Mountains.
+Wilmington, Vermont, is an adorable town located in the southern part of the state, nestled within the breathtaking Green Mountains.
 Situated roughly 30 miles west of Brattleboro VT and about 40 miles east of Bennington VT, Wilmington enjoys a strategic location that places it between two prominent Vermont destinations.

-This idyllic town is known for its scenic beauty, with the Deerfield River meandering through its heart and the Green Mountain National Forest surrounding it, making it an outdoor enthusiast’s paradise.
-Wilmington’s proximity to Brattleboro and Bennington allows visitors to explore the unique cultural offerings, shopping districts, and outdoor activities in these nearby towns while still enjoying the peaceful serenity of Wilmington’s natural landscapes.
+The Deerfield River runs through it, and the Green Mountain National Forest surrounds it, rendering Wilmington an outdoor enthusiast’s paradise.
+The town’s proximity to Brattleboro and Bennington allows visitors to explore the unique cultural offerings, shopping districts, and outdoor activities in these nearby towns while still enjoying the peaceful serenity of Wilmington’s natural landscapes.

 Best Things to Do in Wilmington VT